- Exploratory surgery discovers a pancreatic tumor

 For about a dozen years after my “graduation,” I put the whole thing behind me.
 I had to adjust to a different GI system, but overall I was able to manage my “new normal” and I went on with my life.

 In 2012, I started volunteering with the Pancreatic Cancer Action Network Minnesota Affiliate (PanCAN).
 After learning more about PNET from the other survivors I met through PanCAN, I decided it was a good idea to resume being observed.
-I found Dr. Thomas O’Dorisio, a specialist at the University of Iowa (Iowa City), who I now see annually for CT scans and blood work.
+I found Dr. Thomas O’Dorisio, a specialist at the University of Iowa (Iowa City), who I now see annually for CT scans and blood work (Dr. O’Dorisio passed away after this article was published).
 Through the knowledge I gained being involved with PanCAN, I discovered that genetic testing might be beneficial to me and my family.
 I had known about genetic testing for a few years but held off on getting tested until I knew that the science had caught up enough for there to be actionable things that could be done based on the results.
 I am currently in the process of getting tested.

 I still volunteer for the Pancreatic Cancer Action Network Minnesota Affiliate, as PurpleRideStride Event Chair.
 As a pancreatic neuroendocrine cancer survivor I know my odds are much more favorable than an adenocarcinoma survivor, however the more I’ve learned about this disease through this organization as well as seeing the number of fellow survivors that we have lost, makes me realize each day how lucky I am.